-Lorrie T. Peeters has worked with Alex Caffarelli for ten years, and currently serves as of counsel to Caffarelli & Associates Ltd. She concentrates her practice in the areas of employment litigation and negotiation, working with both state and federal law.
+Lorrie T. Peeters is a Partner at Caffarelli & Associates Ltd. As head of the Firm's California office, she concentrates her practice in the areas of employment litigation and negotiation, working with both state and federal law.
 Ms. Peeters focuses in the areas of wage and hour law, family and medical leave, pregnancy leave, unlawful retaliation, discrimination and harassment, and whistleblower law.
 She successfully negotiates employment contracts and separation agreements daily, and has experience with all stages of litigation proceedings, appeals, and alternative dispute resolution.
-She has been certified as class counsel and has participated in every phase of large-scale local and national class action litigation, from inception to final judgment or settlement.
-In addition, Ms. Peeters has experience in compliance training and counseling for management-side clients.
+She has been certified as class counsel and has participated in every phase of large-scale local and national class action litigation, from inception to final judgment.
+In addition, Ms. Peeters has experience in compliance and counseling management-side clients.

 Ms. Peeters has been invited to speak on panels at several local and national conferences, before members of both sides of the bar.
 In 2014, she served on the Board of Directors for the Impact Fund, a Berkeley-based foundation dedicated to advancing the use of nationwide impact litigation as a tool for social justice.
 In 2015, Ms. Peeters authored the chapter “Bringing Action to Enforce Leave Law Rights” in the award-winning publication “Employee Leave Laws,” published by California’s Continuing Education of the Bar.
 This publication won the Association of Continuing Legal Education’s 2015 award for professional excellence in the publications category, against hundreds of publications by CLE providers throughout the United States and Canada.
 Ms. Peeters authors the supplement to this publication each year.